airther/sirupsen.github.io/_posts/2013-09-08-letterpress.md

 title: Letterpress Cheater Algorithm
 ---

 A few months ago when Letterpress was hot, I thought about an efficient algorithm for a cheater application.
-A trivial algorithm is quite slow in Ruby for this problem.
+A trivial solution in Ruby is quite slow for this problem, which motivated me to check out alternative approaches.
 Abbreviated, the problem is the following:

 > Given 25 random letters (`letters`), find every string in an array of strings (`words`) that
 > consists of only those letters.

-I'll start by walking through a naive solution before presenting my algorithm.
+I'll start by walking through a naive solution before presenting a data structure to solve this problem efficiently.

 ## Naive algorithm

-The naive algorithm for this problem is to simply loop through all elements of `words` and check whether these words can be formed from the characters in `letters` with a frequency map:
+The naive approach for this problem is to simply loop through all elements of `words` and check whether these words can be formed from the characters in `letters` with a frequency map: